Beach and Resident Parking

 2024 Update:

-The City of Isle of Palms has partnered with PCI Municipal Services to manage the city’s parking plan.
+On March 1, 2024, the City of Isle of Palms announced a partnership with PCI Municipal Services to manage the city’s parking plan.
 Traditionally, the management of the city’s parking plan was handled by the police department.
-Beginning March 1, 2024, this partnership with PCI will allow the police department’s employees and officers to focus more attention on priority calls for service and higher visibility on the beaches and reduce response time for calls for service.
+This partnership allows the police department’s employees and officers to focus more attention on priority calls for service and higher visibility on the beaches and reduce response time for calls for service.

 Throughout the year, the city will transition to a license plate system.
 The system is expected to be fully implemented by 2025.